decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 Read about [Taxonomy of Privacy](https://teachprivacy.com/taxonomy-of-privacy/) in more detail.

-# the problem with the "nothing to hide" argument
+# The problem with the "nothing to hide" argument

-the problem is the underlying assumption that privacy is about hiding bad things. [^32]
+The problem is the underlying assumption that privacy is about hiding bad things. [^32]

-the nothing to hide argument comes from a wrong “premise that privacy is about hiding a wrong.” [^33]
+The nothing to hide argument comes from a wrong “premise that privacy is about hiding a wrong.” [^33]

-it's also not about "secrecy". [^34]
+It's also not about "secrecy". [^34]

-and neither about data you give to third-parties (bank records, telephone numbers, messages, etc). [^35]
+And neither about data you give to third-parties (bank records, telephone numbers, messages, etc). [^35]

-because third party records result in the government’s ability to access an extensive amount of personal information with minimal limitation or oversight. [^36]
+Because third party records result in the government’s ability to access an extensive amount of personal information with minimal limitation or oversight. [^36]

-information collection is a form of surveillance. dataveilleince (Roger Clarke) [^37]
+Information collection is a form of surveillance. dataveilleince (Roger Clarke) [^37]

-this misuse and collection of information can and will harm your right to free-speech, democracy and thought expression (there is doubt about that). [^37]
+This misuse and collection of information can and will harm your right to free-speech, democracy and thought expression (there is doubt about that). [^37]

-refer to [socialcooling.com](https://www.socialcooling.com) for more info.
+Refer to [socialcooling.com](https://www.socialcooling.com) for more info.

-another problem is "secondary use": the use of data for a unrelated use, ignoring the real reason why data was collected. this of course without the person's consent. [^38]
+Another problem is "secondary use": the use of data for a unrelated use, ignoring the real reason why data was collected. this of course without the person's consent. [^38]

-this is of course a very "modern" problem, never before in history of humanity we had so much information available (digitally or physically).
+This is of course a very "modern" problem, never before in history of humanity we had so much information available (digitally or physically).

-**the problem with the nothing to hide argument is that it focuses on just one or two particular kinds of privacy problems (the disclosure of personal information or surveillance) and not others.** [^39]
+**The problem with the nothing to hide argument is that it focuses on just one or two particular kinds of privacy problems (the disclosure of personal information or surveillance) and not others.** [^39]

 Privacy problems are often difficult to recognize, since it's a very complicated and delicate matter.